Go back

 The Burnaby Pride Festival aims to “hold space in the community and show Burnaby that 2SLGBTQIA+ people are here, we’re visible,” she continued.

 “One of the unique issues we have in Burnaby is that we don’t have a lot of dedicated queer spaces.”
-Affan described that she wants to “create a sense of community, make opportunities for folks to come together and be together in Burnaby” for those community members who “don’t really know how to find each other.”
+Affan said she wants to “create a sense of community, make opportunities for folks to come together, and be together in Burnaby” for those community members who “don’t really know how to find each other.”

 “2SLGBTQIA+ people are here, we’re visible.” — Athena Affan, chair of Burnaby Pride